jiangyao-scu/JL-DCF-pytorch/README.md

 * torchvision 0.6.1 <br>
 * cuda 10.0
 # Usage
-This is the pytorch implemention of JL-DCF.
+This is the pytorch implementation of JL-DCF.
 We have trained and tested it on windows (win10 + cuda 10 + python 3.6 + pytorch 1.5), it should also work on Linux but we didn't try.
 ## Train
 * Downloading the pre-trained backbone(resnet101,vgg_conv1) and put in it the 'pretrained' file folder
 * downloading the train set and modify the 'train_root' and 'train_list' in the main.py